US, France, Britain launch strikes on Syria

 Mandel NGAN, AFP

-Syrian state media said air defenses were activated to block the attack as it published images of smoke clouds hanging over the capital.

-"The aggression is a flagrant violation of international law, a breach of the international community's will, and it is doomed to fail," the official SANA news agency said.
+"Let them do what they want, kill who they want...
+History will record that Syria shot down missiles -- and not just missiles.
+It shot down American arrogance."

+Syria's foreign ministry denounced the strikes as a "brutal, barbaric aggression" and suggested they were aimed at "hindering" the work of inspectors from the Organisation for the Prohibition of Chemical Weapons due to start in Damascus later on Saturday.

-The strikes were a marked escalation compared to a US strike a year ago, when only cruise missiles were used against a single airfield.
+The strikes were a marked escalation compared with a US strike following a chemical attack a year ago, when only cruise missiles were used against a single airfield.

+Defence Secretary Jim Mattis said no additional strikes were planned.
+"Right now this is a one-time shot," he said.

 Trump also warned Russia and Iran not to stand by their ally in Damascus.

-"Russia must decide if it will continue down this dark path or if it will join with civilized nations as a force for stability and peace," he argued.
+"Russia must decide if it will continue down this dark path or if it will join with civilised nations as a force for stability and peace," he argued.

+Russia's defence ministry said more than 100 cruise missiles and air-to-land missiles had been fired and that "a significant number" were shot down.

+It said that none of the Western strikes in Syria had hit areas covered by Russia's air defences around its Hmeimim air base and naval facility in Tartus.

 The strikes had been expected since harrowing footage surfaced of the aftermath of the attack in Douma, which prompted a furious reaction from Trump.